01722 422 300

 Vibration White Finger Compensation can be claimed by those who have been affected by the condition because of their working conditions.

-The exposure to such vibrations is generally due to constant use of vibrating power tools.
+The exposure to such vibration is usually down to constant use of vibrating power tools.

-This is very common disease amongst industrial workers where it is triggered by continuous use of vibrating hand-held machinery.
+Vibration White Finger is a very common disease amongst industrial workers, where it is triggered by continuous use of vibrating hand-held machinery.

 Although not a life threatening disease, it makes the affected person suffer from acute pain and severe disability, so any person affected by the condition should certainly make a claim for Vibration White Finger compensation.